 The Basilica is adorned with, amongst many other fanciful embellishments, sculptures of Ecuadorian wildlife.

 We then walked to the end of the block, to the Plaza Grande.

 The demonstration seen here concerns the current rash of disappearances of persons of all ages and both sexes.
 I asked Edwin who he and others believe is responsible for the disappearances, thinking he would say the government.
 But he said that the federal government was not thought to be directly responsible, but, rather, appeared not to be investigating the disappearances.
 He believed that people were being abducted and killed by criminal enterprises for the purpose of removing and selling their organs (i.e. kidneys and corneas) on the world market!

 Our one day and two nights in Quito were intended to provide some acclimatization to high altitude.
 Quito is located in a central Andean valley at 9500′ altitude.
 Early tomorrow morning we would drive west out of Quito, to follow the Mindo Ecoroute.
 After being replaced by a modern highway, this one lane dirt road is now a favorite of birders en route to the cloud forests that surround the town of Mindo.
 The first stop on the way would be at the Yanacocha Reserve, situated at 10,500′ altitude on the slopes of Volcano Pichincha.
 What kind of birds might we find there?
 How about an Antpitta?

-Here is the link to the second post of this series:
+Here is the link to Day #2

 and you can take a look at the series of posts on our Peru trip by searching the blog for “peru”.